alm-tools/alm/README.md

 * Works the same on the *server* as your local file system.
 Remote editing FTW!
 * Heck..you can check in the IDE as a `devDependency`!
 * Like cloud9 ... but on your server!
-* Cause it was fun to do, and demos a lot of Tech in combination and I keep getting questions about how to do these in a neat workflow: `TypeScript`,`webpack`,`react`,`radium`.